 Recordkeeping and Program Evaluation

-How Employers can Determine Program Effectiveness
+How to Determine Effectiveness

 Recordkeeping and evaluation of the violence prevention program are necessary to determine its overall effectiveness and identify any deficiencies or changes that should be made.

 Recordkeeping is essential to the program's success.
 Good records help employers determine the severity of the problem, evaluate methods of hazard control and identify training needs.

 Records can be especially useful to large organizations and for members of a business group or trade association who "pool" data.
 Records of injuries, illnesses, accidents, assaults, hazards,